sap-tutorials/Tutorials/tutorials/abap-custom-analytical-queries/abap-custom-analytical-queries.md

 The Business user requires the Role `SAP_BCR_CA_ANA_AQD_PC` to access the Query Designer.

 ## Next Steps
- (coming soon).
+ - Select a tutorial group from the [Tutorial Navigator](http://www.sap.com/developer/tutorial-navigator.html) or the [Tutorial Catalog](https://www.sap.com/developer/tutorial-navigator.tutorials.html)

 ## Details
 **Custom Analytical Queries** is a tool used for reporting and analysis.
 Raw data from business documents are getting converted into a meaningful grid.
-By using Custom Analytical Queries you don't have to understand the technical details.
+By using Custom Analytical Queries you do not need to understand the technical details.

 ### You will learn
 In this tutorial you will learn how to setup Custom Analytical Queries for use.
 This section deals with creating, deleting and modifying queries.
 The creation of Restricted Measures will take part in this example.
 ### Time to Complete